Commvault/cloud-sizing-scripts/README.md

 This repository contains PowerShell scripts for cloud resource discovery.
 These scripts are designed to assist Commvault representatives in gathering information about cloud resources that may need protection, and help representatives in estimating the cost of protecting these resources.
 For setup instructions and steps to run, refer to the individual script files in each cloud provider folder.

 # AWS
-Script: `AWS/New-CVAWS_Script_S3.ps1` Discovers AWS resources and produce sizing/inventory reports to support Commvault protection planning.
+Script: `AWS/CVAWSCloudSizingScript.ps1` Discovers AWS resources and produce sizing/inventory reports to support Commvault protection planning.

-Supported workloads
-- EC2 (instances + attached EBS volumes)
-- S3 (buckets — CloudWatch metrics + enumeration fallback)
-- EFS (file systems)
-- FSx (file systems + ONTAP SVM volumes)
-- RDS (database instances)
-- DynamoDB (tables)
-- Redshift (clusters)
-- UnattachedVolumes (available EBS volumes)
+**Supported workloads:** `EC2, S3, EFS, FSx, RDS, DynamoDB, Redshift, UnattachedVolumes`

 Execution Instructions
 ----------------------